HomeAbout MeTestimonialsQuickBooksTaxesResourcesContact MeCycling Interests

 Limited Liability Company

-A limited liability company (LLC) operates and is taxed as a partnership for federal tax purposes, but provides the liability protection of a corporation.
+A limited liability company (LLC) operates and is taxed as a partnership for federal tax purposes (unless a timely election is filed with IRS to be taxed as an alternative entity type), but provides the liability protection of a corporation.
 An operating agreement determines how income or loss is allocated among owners as well as other operating matters.From this perspective, the ability to allocate components of income and expenses according to an agreement gives the LLC more flexibility than an S-corporation.
 Also, unlike the S-corporation, they can have an unlimited number of owners and any person, business or trust can own one.
 LLC's are often preferable over S-corporations when setting up highly leveraged ventures such as real estate since, unlike under an S-corporation, your share of the LLC debt owed to others counts as "basis" meaning you have a larger investment against which to deduct any LLC losses.

 So, which entity should you choose?